 An IXP serves as a bridge for various networks to exchange traffic.
 This is achieved through a process known as peering, where two or more networks agree to directly exchange traffic without incurring transit costs from third parties.
 IXPs provide the physical infrastructure—routers, switches, and networking facilities—required for these exchanges to happen.

 When an ISP connects to an IXP, it can route traffic to and from other ISPs connected to the same IXP, optimizing the path data takes to reach its destination.
-This optimization reduces latency, increases speed, and enhances the overall user experience on the internet.
+By shortening the number of AS hops required to reach content, IXPs help optimize BGP routing paths, often improving round-trip time (RTT) significantly.

 Key Components of IXPs